Configure Site Mesh Group

 state

-field of the tunnel towards the other CE isTUNNEL_UP
+field of the tunnel toward the other CE isTUNNEL_UP